kiu345/llamawhip4e/README.md

 # LlamaWhip
 <p align="center"><img src="src/website/llamawhip-transp.png" width="400"></p>

-This was initial a fork of [AssistAI](https://github.com/gradusnikov/eclipse-chatgpt-plugin) with focus on Ollama usage (LocalAI, ChatGPT and Copilot in alpha (Alpaca?) stage) with some features found on the net.
+This was initial a fork of [AssistAI](https://github.com/gradusnikov/eclipse-chatgpt-plugin) with focus on OnPremise usage, so Ollama/LocalAI/JLama are the primary supported backends - but other cloud providers will be supported as well (ChatGPT and Copilot are in alpha (Alpaca?) stage) with some features found on the net.
 It makes heavy usage of the [langchain4j](https://docs.langchain4j.dev) library for model interaction, so most of their supported providers would be a option in the future.

 The plugin brings you a `Large Language Model (LLM)` assistant into your Eclipse IDE.